 More Decoration Ideas:

-- Valentines Day: use red, pink, and white
+- Valentines Day: use rose reds, pinks, and whites

 - St. Patrick’s Day: use shades of green, white, and black